-LED | Color and pattern | Status |
+Indicator | Color and pattern | Status |

 ---|---|---|

-None/Dark | Device is turned off. |
+![]() | None/dark | Device is turned off. |

 White constant light | The device is turned on.
-If the device has just been turned on or rebooted, note that startup takes at least two minutes. | |
+If the device was just turned on, note that bootup takes at least two minutes. | |

-White Blinking | The device is booting up and is not ready. | |
+White blink | Device is booting up and is not ready. | |

-![]() ![]() | Green flashing 5 sec on 0.05 sec off | Wireless network is active and the device has a strong mesh connection |
+![]() ![]() | Green blink 5 seconds on, 0.05 seconds off | Wifi network is active and device has a strong mesh link |

-Red, constant light | The wireless network is active, but all mesh connections are weak.
-Action: Move the device closer to another device in the mesh network for better connectivity. | |
+Red, constant light | Wifi is active, but all mesh connections are weak.
+Action: Move the device closer to another mesh network device to improve the connection. | |

-Off/dark | The wireless network is inactive or affected by temporary interference. | |
+Off/dark | Wireless network is inactive or affected by temporary interference. | |

 Green synchronized flashing | WPS connection is in progress.
 This may take up to five minutes | |